MiguelAndr05/Comp1002-Lab-1/README.md

-# Lab-1
+# Lab-1 - Comp1002
-This is a about me page for College Classes
+This is an about me page for College Classes
 Comp 1002 - Lab 1